Your Trusted SR22 Resource

 Common SR22 Questions

-The SR22 filing fee is typically $15–$50 as a one-time charge.
-However your overall premium will increase because you are now considered high-risk.
-Most drivers pay an extra $50–$200 per month.
-See our full cost breakdown →
+The SR22 filing fee is typically $15–$50 one-time.
+Your overall premium will increase because you're now high-risk — most drivers pay an extra $50–$200 per month.
+See full cost breakdown →

 Most states require SR22 for 2 to 3 years.
-The exact duration depends on your state and violation.
-The clock starts from your license suspension date — not from when you filed.
+The clock starts from your license suspension date — not from when you filed the SR22.
 See duration by state →

-If your SR22 lapses your insurer is legally required to notify the DMV immediately.
-Your license will be suspended again and you may have to restart your SR22 period from scratch.
-Never let your policy lapse even for a single day.
+Your insurer notifies the DMV immediately and your license gets suspended again.
+You may have to restart your entire SR22 period from scratch.
+Never let your policy lapse — not even for a single day.
 Learn more →

-❓ Can I get SR22 insurance if I don’t own a car?
+QCan I get SR22 if I don't own a car?

-Yes.
-If you don’t own a vehicle you can get a non-owner SR22 policy which covers you when driving someone else’s car.
-It is typically cheaper than a standard SR22 policy.
-Read the non-owner SR22 guide →
+Yes — a non-owner SR22 policy covers you when driving someone else's vehicle and is typically cheaper than a standard SR22.
+Read the full guide →

 SR22 Insurance Guide is an independent informational resource.
 We are not licensed insurance agents and do not sell insurance.
 Content is for educational purposes only.
 Always consult a licensed insurance professional in your state.